U.S. Route 30 in New Jersey

-U.S. Route 30 (US 30) is a U.S. highway running from Astoria, Oregon east to Atlantic City, New Jersey.
-In the U.S. state of New Jersey, US 30 runs 58.26 mi from the Benjamin Franklin Bridge at the Delaware River in Camden, Camden County while concurrent with Interstate 676 (I-676) southeast to Virginia Avenue in Atlantic City, Atlantic County.
+U.S. Route 30 (US 30) is a U.S. highway running from Philadelphia, Pennsylvania east to Atlantic City, New Jersey.
+In the U.S. state of New Jersey, US 30 runs 58.26 mi from the Benjamin Franklin Bridge at the Delaware River in Camden, Camden County, while concurrent with Interstate 676 (I-676), southeast to Virginia Avenue in Atlantic City, Atlantic County.
 Most of the route in New Jersey is known as the White Horse Pike and is four lanes wide.
 The road runs through mostly developed areas in Camden County, with surroundings becoming more rural as the road approaches Atlantic County.
 US 30 runs through several towns including Collingswood, Berlin, Hammonton, Egg Harbor City, and Absecon.

 Most of US 30 in New Jersey follows the White Horse Pike, a turnpike chartered in 1854 to run from Camden to Stratford and eventually toward Atlantic City.
 In 1917, pre-1927 Route 3 was legislated to run from Camden to Absecon on the White Horse Pike, while US 30 was designated in New Jersey in 1926 to connect Camden and Atlantic City via the White Horse Pike.
 A year later, pre-1927 Route 3 was replaced by Route 43, which ran between US 130 near Camden and US 9 (now Route 157) in Absecon, and Route 25 was designated along the portion of US 30 between the Benjamin Franklin Bridge and US 130.
 The segment of US 30 past Route 43 into Atlantic City became Route 56 in 1938.
 In 1953, the state highway designations were removed from US 30.
 A freeway was proposed for US 30 in Camden County during the late 1960s, running from Camden to Berlin; however, it was never built.